pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Substantivos, Artigos, Pronomes, Preposições.md

 GABARITO: E

-Item.
 29. According to text, the tourism sector

 A has been lightly affected by the pandemic.

 B may face a change in the way services are promoted.
 C ceased functioning completely.